tinacms/llama-link-website/tutorial/step-1-setup.md

 ### The `app/blog/[slug]` route

-This is the blog page for each post, you'll notice that the data is hardcoded here as well
+This is the blog page for each post, you'll notice that the data is hardcoded here as well.
+When we add tina we'll use the dynamic `[slug]` parameter to fetch the appropriate post (eg. `/blog/hello-world`)

 ### The `components` directory